-Two-hundred-and-forty-nine participants (111 female, 129 male, 1 other, 8 not reported; $M{\rm age} = 33.43$ years) were recruited via Amazon's Mechanical Turk (MTurk) (see Buhrmester, Kwang, & Gosling, 2011) to participate in a study on "visual distraction and memory."
-Participants were eligible to sign up for the experiment only if (a) their country of residence was registered as the United States, (b) they had completed at least 100 Human Intelligence Tasks (HITs)4 on MTurk, and (c) held an approval record of at least 95%.
+Participants and design.
+Two-hundred-and-fortynine participants (111 female, 129 male, 1 other; 8 not reported; mean age = 33.43 years) were recruited via Amazon's Mechanical Turk (see Buhrmester, Kwang & Gosling, 2011) to participate in a study on "visual distraction and memory".
+Participants were eligible to sign up for the experiment only if (a) their country of residence was registered as the United States, (b) they had completed at least 100 HITs4 on MTurk, and (c) held an approval record of at least 95%.
 Participants were paid \$0.50 for their participation.
-The study consisted of a 3 (Prime

-Valence: positive vs. neutral vs. negative) \times 2 (Target Familiarity: old vs. new) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first two factors being manipulated within-participants and the third one between-participants.
+The study consisted of a 3 (Prime Valence: positive vs. neutral vs. negative) $\times 2$ (Target Familiarity: old vs. new) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first two factors being manipulated withinparticipants and the third one between-participants.

-Procedure
+Procedure.
 The experimental procedure was largely identical to Experiment 1 with the exception of the bogus subliminal presentation task.
 Because the study was administered online, we also asked participants if (a) they were interrupted during the experiment, (b) they were in the presence of others while solving the task, (c) they had help in solving the task, and (d) they wrote down the key assignment instead of memorizing it.
-Stimulus presentation and response measurement were controlled by Inquisit 4 Web by Millisecond Software, Seattle, WA, allowing for precise timing in online studies.
+Stimulus presentation and response measurement were controlled by Inquisit 4 Web by mentioned both the valence and the familiarity of the primes.